cesarferradas/ferrad.as/_posts/2021-03-22-finance-advice-wish-i-knew.md

 ---
 layout: post
 title: Personal finance advice I wish I knew earlier
-hidden: true
 ---

-When it comes to saving and investing for later in life, time is of the essence.
-The earlier you invest, the more time compound interest has to do its magic.
-These are tips I wish I knew when I first started earning a salary.
+When it comes to saving and investing for later in life, the earlier the better.
+Here are some things I wish I knew when I first started earning a salary.

 _Disclaimer: I am not a financial advisor.
 I cannot provide financial advice to you, this is purely for educational purposes.
 If you need financial advice,